• Level of education

 Read more

-Necessary prerequisites
+Mandatory prerequisites

-knowledge of waves (acoustic, microwave or other).
+knowledge of waves (acoustic, microwave, or other).

-Recommended prerequisites: knowledge of geometrical optics.
+Recommended prerequisites: knowledge of geometric optics.

 Read more